$3.71 Billion in Sales Expected for Parker-Hannifin Co. (NYSE:PH) This Quarter

-Analysts expect Parker-Hannifin Co.
-(NYSE:PH) to report sales of $3.71 billion for the current fiscal quarter, according to Zacks.
+Equities research analysts expect that Parker-Hannifin Co.
+(NYSE:PH) will report sales of $3.71 billion for the current quarter, Zacks reports.
 Seven analysts have made estimates for Parker-Hannifin’s earnings.
-The lowest sales estimate is $3.63 billion and the highest is $3.78 billion.
-Parker-Hannifin reported sales of $3.70 billion during the same quarter last year, which would indicate a positive year-over-year growth rate of 0.3%.
-The company is scheduled to issue its next quarterly earnings results before the market opens on Thursday, April 29th.
+The highest sales estimate is $3.78 billion and the lowest is $3.63 billion.
+Parker-Hannifin posted sales of $3.70 billion in the same quarter last year, which suggests a positive year over year growth rate of 0.3%.
+The firm is expected to report its next earnings report before the market opens on Thursday, April 29th.

-On average, analysts expect that Parker-Hannifin will report full-year sales of $14.07 billion for the current year, with estimates ranging from $13.86 billion to $14.19 billion.
-For the next year, analysts forecast that the business will post sales of $15.28 billion, with estimates ranging from $15.00 billion to $15.68 billion.
-Zacks’ sales averages are a mean average based on a survey of sell-side research firms that that provide coverage for Parker-Hannifin.
+According to Zacks, analysts expect that Parker-Hannifin will report full year sales of $14.07 billion for the current fiscal year, with estimates ranging from $13.86 billion to $14.19 billion.
+For the next fiscal year, analysts forecast that the business will post sales of $15.28 billion, with estimates ranging from $15.00 billion to $15.68 billion.
+Zacks’ sales averages are an average based on a survey of sell-side research firms that follow Parker-Hannifin.

-Parker-Hannifin (NYSE:PH) last released its earnings results on Wednesday, February 3rd.
-The industrial products company reported $3.44 earnings per share for the quarter, topping the Zacks’ consensus estimate of $2.60 by $0.84.
+Parker-Hannifin (NYSE:PH) last released its quarterly earnings results on Wednesday, February 3rd.
+The industrial products company reported $3.44 earnings per share for the quarter, beating analysts’ consensus estimates of $2.60 by $0.84.
 Parker-Hannifin had a net margin of 8.75% and a return on equity of 22.77%.
-The firm had revenue of $3.41 billion for the quarter, compared to analyst estimates of $3.21 billion.
-During the same period in the prior year, the firm earned $2.54 earnings per share.
-The business’s quarterly revenue was down 2.5% compared to the same quarter last year.
+The company had revenue of $3.41 billion during the quarter, compared to the consensus estimate of $3.21 billion.
+During the same period in the previous year, the business earned $2.54 earnings per share.
+The firm’s quarterly revenue was down 2.5% on a year-over-year basis.

-In related news, Director Linda S. Harty sold 7,719 shares of the business’s stock in a transaction that occurred on Thursday, March 11th.
-The stock was sold at an average price of $311.69, for a total transaction of $2,405,935.11.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, VP Roger S. Sherrard sold 850 shares of the business’s stock in a transaction that occurred on Wednesday, March 10th.
-The stock was sold at an average price of $302.39, for a total value of $257,031.50.
-Following the transaction, the vice president now directly owns 74,593 shares in the company, valued at $22,556,177.27.
+In related news, VP Roger S. Sherrard sold 850 shares of the business’s stock in a transaction on Wednesday, March 10th.
+The shares were sold at an average price of $302.39, for a total value of $257,031.50.
+Following the transaction, the vice president now owns 74,593 shares in the company, valued at $22,556,177.27.
+The transaction was disclosed in a document filed with the SEC, which is available through this link.
+Also, Director Linda S. Harty sold 7,719 shares of the business’s stock in a transaction on Thursday, March 11th.
+The shares were sold at an average price of $311.69, for a total transaction of $2,405,935.11.
 The disclosure for this sale can be found here.
-1.47% of the stock is currently owned by company insiders.
+Insiders own 1.47% of the company’s stock.

-A number of hedge funds have recently bought and sold shares of the business.
-FMR LLC increased its holdings in shares of Parker-Hannifin by 16.1% in the 1st quarter.
-FMR LLC now owns 310,712 shares of the industrial products company’s stock valued at $53,324,000 after acquiring an additional 43,094 shares during the last quarter.
-Wealth Alliance bought a new stake in shares of Parker-Hannifin in the 3rd quarter valued at approximately $212,000.
-Schonfeld Strategic Advisors LLC increased its holdings in shares of Parker-Hannifin by 131.2% in the 3rd quarter.
-Schonfeld Strategic Advisors LLC now owns 174,576 shares of the industrial products company’s stock valued at $35,324,000 after acquiring an additional 99,059 shares during the last quarter.
-IHT Wealth Management LLC bought a new stake in shares of Parker-Hannifin in the 3rd quarter valued at approximately $215,000.
-Finally, Paces Ferry Wealth Advisors LLC bought a new stake in shares of Parker-Hannifin in the 3rd quarter valued at approximately $120,000.
-Institutional investors own 77.44% of the company’s stock.
+A number of hedge funds have recently added to or reduced their stakes in PH.
+Norges Bank acquired a new position in shares of Parker-Hannifin during the fourth quarter valued at about $794,592,000.
+Assenagon Asset Management S.A. acquired a new position in shares of Parker-Hannifin during the fourth quarter valued at about $116,018,000.
+Lazard Freres Gestion S.A.S. acquired a new position in shares of Parker-Hannifin during the fourth quarter valued at about $97,944,000.
+Morgan Stanley raised its holdings in shares of Parker-Hannifin by 49.3% during the fourth quarter.
+Morgan Stanley now owns 923,250 shares of the industrial products company’s stock valued at $251,502,000 after purchasing an additional 305,037 shares during the period.
+Finally, Maj Invest Holding A S raised its holdings in shares of Parker-Hannifin by 33.6% during the fourth quarter.
+Maj Invest Holding A S now owns 1,014,038 shares of the industrial products company’s stock valued at $276,233,000 after purchasing an additional 254,967 shares during the period.
+Institutional investors and hedge funds own 77.44% of the company’s stock.

-The firm also recently announced a quarterly dividend, which will be paid on Friday, June 4th.
-Shareholders of record on Friday, May 7th will be issued a $1.03 dividend.
+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, June 4th.
+Investors of record on Friday, May 7th will be paid a $1.03 dividend.
+This is a boost from Parker-Hannifin’s previous quarterly dividend of $0.88.
 The ex-dividend date is Thursday, May 6th.
-This represents a $4.12 dividend on an annualized basis and a yield of 1.29%.
-This is an increase from Parker-Hannifin’s previous quarterly dividend of $0.88.
-Parker-Hannifin’s dividend payout ratio (DPR) is 32.62%.
+This represents a $4.12 annualized dividend and a dividend yield of 1.29%.
+Parker-Hannifin’s payout ratio is currently 32.62%.

 Parker-Hannifin Corporation manufactures and sells motion and control technologies and systems for various mobile, industrial, and aerospace markets worldwide.
 The company operates through two segments, Diversified Industrial and Aerospace Systems.
 The Diversified Industrial segment offers sealing, shielding, thermal products and systems, adhesives, coatings, and noise vibration and harshness solutions; filters, systems, and diagnostics solutions to monitor and remove contaminants from fuel, air, oil, water, and other liquids and gases; connectors, which control, transmit, and contain fluid; control solutions for extreme corrosion resistance, temperatures, pressures, and precise flow; and hydraulic, pneumatic, and electromechanical components and systems for builders and users of mobile and industrial machinery and equipment.